ani-memes/AMII/README.md

 Since it is an expensive operation MIKU will only completely/recursively Rescan your custom assets directory when:

 - Your IDE first starts
-- You open up the `Custom Assets` settings menu.
+- You open up the `Custom Assets` settings menu tab.
 - You trigger the `Rescan custom assets directory` action.

 ### Auto Labeling